dancasey-ie/django_soil_lab/README.md

 side location features available (either GPS or IP location) to set the location of the user.
 This was important so that samples could be accurately geotagged when taking field samples.
 As the django-geoposition map marker initial position are set in Settings.py and the widget used display is generated from this, it was proving difficult to get the current location to recenter and reposition the marker automatically when the location is found.
 Though not the most user intuitive the 'how to' style help provided with the model entry was a compromise that isn't too complicated.
 Geopy was used to get the address of the gps location separately to the django-geoposition.

-As this project will be adopted in some way by Southern Scientific, the color scheme, font styles, background images and layouts were mimicked for easy integration.
 Time was spent developing a logo using https://www.canva.com/ and paint, these can be found here https://github.com/dcasey720/django_soil_lab/tree/master/mock-ups/Canvas%20developed%20logos.
 It was proving difficult to set the logo background to transparent to blend in nicely with the navbar, so in the end a simple brand logo was developed with standard font and a font-awesome leaf icon.

 For the development of the samples results tables in the sample report, the following publication was consulted https://www.teagasc.ie/media/website/publications/2016/soil-fertility-green.pdf.
-For the purpose of this project I concentrated on showing the results for only most basic of tests offered by Southern Scientific, testing Potassium, Phosphorus, pH and Lime Requirement pH.
+For the purpose of this project I concentrated on showing the results for only most basic of soil tests, testing Potassium, Phosphorus, pH and Lime Requirement pH.
 The thresholds used in the tables were for grassland land use and these should be programmed more appropriately for the other land uses.
 The tables of note from the teagasc publication can be found here https://github.com/dcasey720/django_soil_lab/tree/master/mock-ups/Example%20Test%20Result%20Tables.

 It sould be noted that Django has been use for other LIMS systems most notibly https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5192047/.
-Though the MASTR-MS LIMS was not referenced in the development of this projects it gave me and Southern Scientific confidence that Django is an industry capable framework that can be adapted for their needs.
+Though the MASTR-MS LIMS was not referenced in the development of this projects it gave me confidence that Django is an industry capable framework that can be adapted for the LIMS purposes.

 There are a number of operations that are purposefully awkward by design.
 The 'Dispatch Sample', 'Receive Sample' and 'Submit Sample Details' input box require that the whole sample reference number be entered.
 Autocomplete for these form entries were considered but thought that if possible reference numbers were shown there would be a greater possibility that the user would select one of the given possibilities rather than the one in there hand.
 In production the dispatch and receive entries will be carried out by a USB connected barcode scanner with this site running locally.